-1038 The Four Conditions of God’s Perfection of Man
+1006 The Four Conditions of God’s Perfection of Man

-1 There are four basic conditions to people’s acceptance of God’s judgment and chastisement and attainment of being made perfect: performing your duty to an acceptable standard, having an attitude of obedience, basically being honest, and having a heart that is repentant.
-When these four conditions are fulfilled, God begins the work of judgment and chastisement in people.
-Before carrying out the work of judgment and chastisement in people, God will measure them—and how does He measure them?
-God has several standards.
-First, He looks at what people’s attitude toward the commission He has given them is, whether they are capable of loyalty, and whether they can give all their heart and strength.
-In sum, He looks at whether you are capable of performing your duty to an acceptable standard.
-This is number one.
+1 There are four basic prerequisites for accepting God’s judgment and chastisement and attaining perfection: performing one’s duty to an acceptable standard, having an attitude of submission, being a generally honest person, and having a repentant mindset.
+Once these four conditions are met, God begins the work of judgment and chastisement in people.
+Before carrying it out, He measures people—and how does He do this?
+He has several standards.
+First, God looks at what their attitude is toward the commission He has given them, whether they are capable of loyalty, and whether they can work wholeheartedly and put their all into it.
+In other words, God looks at whether people are capable of performing their duties to an acceptable standard.

 2 Secondly, one must possess an attitude of submission to God.
 Before you can completely submit, you must have a submissive attitude.
 In your approach to the commissions God entrusts to you, you must, in addition to treating them with conscience and rationality, also be able to seek the truth, understand God’s will, and be able to have a submissive mindset, irrespective of what kind of environment you are in and regardless of what might happen to you.
 That is, you must accept that God’s words are right, take them as the truth, and adopt them as the principle behind your practice; and, even if you have a poor grasp of this principle, you must still be able to abide by it as if clinging to a rule.
 This is a kind of attitude.